satim-co/PolSARpro/README.md

 # PolSARPro

 ## Installation guidelines
-- Clone the repository, type `git checkout feature/pythonic-freeman` and follow the instructions below
+- Clone the repository and follow the instructions below

 ### To use as a devcontainer in VSCode